ItalyStrap/theme-json-generator/docs/02-advanced-usage.md

 1. string Slug.
 2. string Value.

-Customs value can be added using a Factory object, `CustomToPresets`:
+Customs can be added using a Factory object, `CustomToPresets`:

 ```php
 use ItalyStrap\ThemeJsonGenerator\Domain\Input\Settings\Custom\CustomToPresets;